mcorning/lct-sisters/docs/Video script3.md

 Armed with the app, as soon as you know you're exposed, everybody you shared space and time with knows there's a good chance they are carrying the virus, too.

-So if, as a group, we all get tested on the same day of our alert, we have deprived the virus of up to two weeks to replicate and mutate.
+So if, as a group, we all get tested on the same day of our alert, we deprive the virus of up to two weeks to replicate and mutate.

 Without the app, time is now our ally.

-With it, time is not an ally for the viruses.
+With it, time is not an ally for the variants.
 Frankly, the virus hasn't got a chance in our town.

 --------------------------------------------------------------------------------------